cuihujun/docs/murano/get-started/solutions/exampleapp/README.md

   ```
   If it returns “command not found,” you may need to install pip with brew on your specific OS.

-  **NOTE:** There is a known issue in OS X—if you've upgraded to El Capitan, you may need to go around the built-in system dependencies on “six” by running:
+  **NOTE:** There is a known issue in OS X—if you have upgraded to El Capitan, you may need to go around the built-in system dependencies on “six” by running:
   ```
   sudo pip install --upgrade exosite --ignore-installed six --ignore-installed prompt-toolkit --ignore-installed requests
   ```